List of Donkey Kong characters: Funky Kong

 Funky is also a regular on the Donkey Kong Country animated series, where he was voiced by Damon D'Oliveira.
 One difference is that the cartoon version of Funky has tan fur as opposed to the brown fur his video game portrayal has.
 He was also given a Jamaican accent.
 Like in the games, Funky is keen on surfing and runs his own airline service.
 He often talks about karma and is the best dancer on the island.
-Funky is not fond of adventuring or fighting the Kremlings, nor is he keen on doing very much work; he often tries to take the easier way out of a situation, or just leave it up to DK and Diddy.
+Funky is not fond of adventuring or fighting the Kremlings, nor is he keen on doing much work; he often tries to take the easier way out of a situation, or just leave it up to DK and Diddy.

 Funky resurfaces in Donkey Kong Country: Tropical Freeze as the keeper of the Fly and Buy shops, thus taking over the role of shopkeeper from Cranky Kong, who instead becomes a playable character.
 In the Nintendo Switch enhanced port of Tropical Freeze, Funky also serves as a playable character, headlining the eponymous "Funky Mode" exclusive to that port.
 In Funky Mode, characters can play as Funky Kong, who has extra health and other perks such as double-jumping and standing on spikes without taking damage.
 Players can switch between Donkey Kong and Funky while playing in Funky Mode, but Donkey Kong and his partner will both have added health.
 A save file cannot be changed out of Funky Mode once it has been started.

 Outside of the Donkey Kong games, Funky also appears as an unlockable heavyweight character in Mario Kart Wii.
 He is widely considered to be the best character in the game, due to his speed bonus statistic.
 His next appearance in a Mario game was in Mario Super Sluggers for the Wii, where he was a playable character along with the other Donkey Kong characters.
 Funky uses his surfboard as a bat in the game.
 In Super Smash Bros.
 Ultimate, he runs a shop in the game's story mode and can be unlocked as a spirit.
-Additionally, he appears as a playable character in Mario Kart Tour.
+Additionally, he appears as a playable character in Mario Kart Tour and Mario Kart 8 Deluxe as a part of the game's Booster Course Pass.